Acute Heart Failure

 • Investigations:

-• Chest X-ray: Localized consolidation.
+• Chest X-ray: Localised consolidation.

 • Blood cultures: May identify causative pathogens.